 The Oregon Coast represents the largest regional sanctuary in the lower 48 for wild fish.
 Wild Salmon Center is strengthening this great collection of stronghold rivers from headwaters to sea in order to recover Oregon Coast coho populations and eventually remove them from the federal endangered species list.
-We work with public, private, and nonprofit partners to protect headwaters forests, conserve lowland streams and wetlands, and reduce competition between hatchery fish and wild fish.
+We work with public, private, and nonprofit partners to protect headwaters forests, conserve and restore lowland streams and wetlands, and reduce competition between hatchery fish and wild fish.

-Protecting the Tillamook headwaters
+Safeguarding Tillamook headwaters

 Keeping the Elliott State Forest public

-The Elliott State Forest near Coos Bay is a coastal gem consisting of 82,500 acres of public land that includes rare remnant old growth and critical habitat for Oregon coastal coho salmon.
-Unfortunately, the forest is at risk of being sold to a private logging company.
+The Elliott State Forest near Coos Bay is a coastal treasure consisting of 82,500 acres of public land that includes rare remnant old growth and critical habitat for Oregon coastal coho salmon.
+Unfortunately, the forest was at risk of being sold to a private logging company.
 Privatization would cut off access for local anglers and hunters—the Elliott is some of the last accessible land in the area—and could harm fish habitat.

 Creating coastal sanctuaries for wild fish